malaron/WindsurfStyleGuide/README.md

 * For multi-line initialization, use the following format:
 SomeClass variable; variable = new SomeClass();

-* Use camelCase for variable names.
+* use _camelCase for private field/property names
+* use PascalCase for public or protected field/property names
 * Avoid using abbreviations or acronyms unless they are widely recognized.

 ## Code Formatting